 But people aren’t going to sign up just because the box is there.
 What will make them sign up is the copy your put together.
 So be sure to put your own voice to it and be upfront about what they’ll get.

 One way to encourage folks to join your mailing list is to offer a freebie.
 Most authors will offer a free chapter of their book but Mixtus Media shared 25 newsletter incentives ideas for fiction authors.
 There are some great suggestions in that post!

 Be sure to include links to your social media platforms.
 For WordPress users, you can use plugins like Lightweight Social Icons where you can customize the social media buttons to match the color of your brand.

-The Homepage Should Also Have Book Reviews
+The Homepage Should Also Have A Section For Book Reviews

 Qualtrics released 20 online review stats and the ones that stuck out to me were that 97% of people read reviews.
-Also, 90% of respondents claimed that positive online reviews influenced their buying decision.
+Also, 90% of respondents claimed that positive online reviews influenced their buying decisions.

 With stats like that, it would be wise to showcase your reviews – good or bad.
 The 20 online review stats also state that 86% said buying decisions were influenced by negative online reviews.

 The homepage should have an events section to keep your readers in the know of any upcoming book launches or book tours.